jezzlucena/caderno/SCHEDULED_EXPORTS_GUIDE.md

 ## Overview

-The Agenda journal app now includes a **Scheduled PDF Exports** feature that allows you to automatically send PDF compilations of your journal entries via email and SMS on a recurring schedule.
+The Caderno journal app now includes a **Scheduled PDF Exports** feature that allows you to automatically send PDF compilations of your journal entries via email and SMS on a recurring schedule.
 This feature runs on a self-hostable federated server that you can deploy anywhere.

 ## Visual Guide